TULSA ROUGHNECKS (1978-1985)

 On December 4, 2019, the Crafts, Cannon and the club announced that team name would change to FC Tulsa with a beautiful new crest featuring the Scissor-tailed Flycatcher, the state bird of Oklahoma, and a vibrant new color scheme.

 The club’s new direction has continued to manifest itself during the 2020 offseason as FC Tulsa has made splash signings to bolster the roster.
-With a number of elite players, FC Tulsa’s roster stands up to the USL Championship’s best as it looks to make its mark near the top of the Western Conference standings.
+With a number of elite players, FC Tulsa’s roster stood up to the USL Championship’s best as it looked to make its mark near the top of the Western Conference standings.
+The season ended in the club’s second-ever USL Championship Playoffs appearance.